BeepBoopHQ/beepboop-js/README.md

 # WIP - Not ready for use.

-## beepboop-js allows bot developers to efficiently run multiple teams from a single bot.
+## The beepboop bot management node module

-Events emitted from beepboop enables you to know when a team owner adds, updates, or removes your bot from their team.
+beepboop-js allows bot developers to run on the [Beep Boop HQ](http://beepboophq.com) bot hosing platform and support multiple teams from a single bot process.
+Simply require 'beepboop' in your bot project and listen for events indicating a user has requested your bot to be added, updated, or removed from their team.

-If you are using botkit, we recommend using beepboop-botkit (it wraps this module) vs. the beepboop module directly.
+If you are using [Botkit](http://github.com/howdyai/botkit), we recommend using [beepboop-botkit](http://github.com/BeepBoopHQ/beepboop-botkit) as spawning and connecting to teams is handled for you.

 ## Install
 `npm install --save beepboop`